WahlNetwork/certified-kubernetes-administrator-cka-exam/objectives/objective2.md

 # Objective 2: Workloads & Scheduling

-> ⚠ This section is not complete ⚠

 - [Objective 2: Workloads & Scheduling](#objective-2-workloads--scheduling)
   - [2.1 Understand Deployments And How To Perform Rolling Update And Rollbacks](#21-understand-deployments-and-how-to-perform-rolling-update-and-rollbacks)
     - [Create Deployment](#create-deployment)